0kzh/noteaholic/README.md

 * [The Client](https://git.uwaterloo.ca/lfattakh/cs398project/-/tree/master/client)

 Each of these have their own `README.md` files to help setup the development environment.
 However the server should be launched before the client in order to speed up development.
-As the client will switch empty waiting for server state until it detects that the server is running.
+As the client will switch to an empty state waiting until it detects that the server is running.

 Both projects have been developed using JetBrains IntelliJ IDEA and as a result have configurations for this IDE in the `.idea` folders.
 However you can use any code editor or tool that you wish to use.
 The build system used for both these projects is Gradle with the Kotlin DSL.
 As a result commonly used gradle tasks are available in both projects.
 Some common Gradle tasks used in development are:
 * `gradlew build` - builds the project